-According to research conducted by Cybersecurity Ventures, 2019 saw a ransomware attack every 14 seconds.
-And by 2021, it is expected that an attack will occur every 11 seconds, ballooning the total damages caused by malware, including downtime costs, recovery time, and lost revenues, to reach over \$6 trillion.
+According to research conducted by Cybersecurity Ventures, 2021 saw a ransomware attack every 11 seconds.
+And by 2031, it is expected that an attack will occur every 3 seconds, ballooning the total damages caused by malware, including downtime costs, recovery time, and lost revenues, to grow 15% per year over the next five years.